paveu/content-publisher/README.md

 $ python manage.py createsu # it will create superuser with login:admin,pw:admin
 $ python manage.py runserver
 ```
-* NOTE #4: In order to get the project running please add Facebook SocialApp to the the Django admin.
+* NOTE #4: In order to get the project up and running please add Facebook SocialApp to the the Django admin.
 Do following steps:

-1. Go to admin page and click at Sites.
+1. Go to admin http://project/admin/ page use login:admin, pw:admin and click at Sites.
-2. DO NOT REMOVE example.com, just edit example.com row and put there your current project domain name.
+2. DO NOT REMOVE example.com, just edit example.com row and change example.com domain to your current project domain.
 3. Click save.
 4. Go to 'Social applications' tab and fill in facebook authentication keys.
-Those keys can be found in facebook developer page.
+Those keys can be found in facebook developer page
+5. After you filled in these four steps project should be up and running.

 ### External libraries used in the project
 content-publisher uses a number of open source projects to work properly: